osmandapp/docs/content/osmand/map/interact-with-map.md

 ---
+title:  Interact with map
-title: "General introduction information about the map and it’s content.
+intro: "General introduction information about the map and it’s content.
 Gestures, map orientation, and compass settings are described"
-intro: "Interact with map"
 versions: '*'
 ---
 Introduction about the map and what it includes.
 Explanation about coordinates, text size, and zoom magnifier.
 Special words about my location/radius of my location.
 Shortly about map interaction pan, zoom, click.

 ## Gestures